craftercms/docs/source/.new-ia/by-role/site-admin/plugins.rst

 Plugin Management
 =================

 Site plugins extend Crafter Studio (authoring) and Crafter Engine and the site/web application (delivery).
-It adds new features/functionality without adding code to Crafter CMS.
+It adds new features/functionality without adding code to CrafterCMS.

 This section details how to manage plugins from the |siteConfig| Plugin Management module.